TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Introduction

-What would it take to reliably measure the impact of tokenization on model performance and behavior?
-We argue that reliable comparison can only be made through models that are completely identical apart from the tokenizer used, because otherwise differences in performance could be attributable to other factors.
-To the best of our knowledge, there is no open collection of such models.
-Our first contribution in this work is therefore to train and release 14 LMs\footnote{\lmlink} with identical initialization, architecture, and training data composition, varying only in the tokenizer used.
-Our suite of models covers a wide range of tokenizer types, selected among popular pretrained tokenizers as representatives of their main distinctive features, from byte-level tokenization to subword-based approaches including BPE, SentencePiece, and WordPiece variants.
+Our first contribution is therefore to train and release 14 LMs with identical initialization, architecture, and training data composition, varying only in the tokenizer used.
+Our suite of models covers a wide range of tokenizer types, selected among popular \textit{pretrained} tokenizers as representatives of their main distinctive features, from byte-level tokenization to subword-based approaches including BPE, SentencePiece \citep{kudo2018sentencepiece}, and WordPiece variants.
 This collection encompasses both English-only tokenizers trained on monolingual corpora and multilingual tokenizers designed to handle diverse language families and scripts.
-The tokenizers additionally exhibit varying approaches to out-of-vocabulary (OOV) handling, unicode normalization strategies, whitespace treatment protocols, continuation token markers for subword boundaries, and pretokenization splitting rules.
+The tokenizers additionally exhibit varying approaches to out-of-vocabulary (OOV) handling, Unicode normalization, whitespace treatment protocols, continuation token markers for subword boundaries, and pretokenization splitting rules.
 Our chosen tokenizers also have diverse vocabulary sizes ranging from compact, efficient lexicons to comprehensive multilingual vocabularies, each with distinct trade-offs between compression efficiency and linguistic coverage.
 Noting that different vocabularies might share tokens, we develop a novel vocabulary unification framework that creates bijective mappings between tokenizer-specific and unified token spaces.
 This allows us to use a unified parameter initialization where embeddings for shared tokens are initialized to the same value across models.